Holiday cottages and lodges in Suffolk

 4.5 m visitors each year, helped by being home to Colchester Castle and

-Castle Museum takes you through 2000 years of some of the most important
+A visit to Colchester Castle Musuem takes you through 2000 years of some of the most important

 events in British history.
 Once capital of Roman Britain, Colchester has